Expanding the Borders of your Education

 Funding Study Abroad Opportunities

 Our department has a strong tradition of helping fund students’ participation in Study Abroad opportunities, including semester-long, summer and spring break programs.
-The College of Natural Resources and our department offers travel grants ranging from $500-1,000 to students participating in study abroad.
+The College of Natural Resources and our department offer travel grants ranging from $500-1,000 to students participating in study abroad.
 To be eligible for funding for study abroad, students must apply to a program through the Study Abroad Office.
-The deadline for summer and fall programs is November 15.
+Visit this page to view upcoming application deadlines.

 Other Student Abroad Support includes:

 - The College of Natural Resources Student Assistance and Enrichment Fund is open to all undergraduate students enrolled in a College of Natural Resources major.
 The fund supports extra or co-curricular enrichment experiences like study abroad, high-impact internships and academic research, through scholarships and stipends.
 The 2019 application deadline for the CNR Enrichment Fund was March 8.

 - The Benjamin A. Gilman International Scholarship Program provides scholarships to U.S. undergraduates with financial need for study abroad, including students from diverse backgrounds and students traveling to non-traditional study abroad destinations.
 Established under the International Academic Opportunity Act of 2000, Gilman Scholarships provide up to $5,000 for American students to pursue overseas study for college credit.

 - Confucius Institute Scholarships are available to non-Chinese undergraduate students who want to learn Chinese, Chinese culture or study toward a university degree in a Chinese University.

 - Boren Scholarships support U.S. undergraduate students who are interested in national security and want to study abroad in countries outside of Western Europe, Canada, Australia and New Zealand for more than one semester.